biof309/spring_2020_thursdays/course_setup.md

 `fatal: not a git repostory (or any of the parent directories): .git`

+Additionally you should have write access to the conda software environment.
+The following command should succeed with no errors:

+`conda install -c conda-forge git`

-If this is not the case you should continue reading this.
-Please install the following programs **BEFORE** the first class, you do **not** need admin privileges to do this.
+If one of these tests is not the case you should continue reading this.
+Please install the following programs **BEFORE** the first class, you do **not** need admin privileges to do this (this seems not to be the case for some Windows systems).
 The Anaconda installer will automatically install most of the software we will use during the course, including Jupyterlab.
 On Windows you are required to also install [gitforwindows](gitforwindows.org).
 Please follow the operating specific instructions below.

 ###### OSX (Apple) specific details: